lothronx/cm3035-elearning-platform/report.md

 You can then open http://192.168.0.101:3000/ to see the frontend.

-If the backend address is not http://127.0.0.1:8000, please modify the NEXT_PUBLIC_API_URL in the client/.env file.
+(If the backend address is not http://127.0.0.1:8000, please modify the NEXT_PUBLIC_API_URL in the client/.env file accordingly.)

 Sample user login credentials: